+During a broadcast MBS session restoration procedure for an NG-RAN failure with restart, the MB-SMF may include one or more ranIds attibutes to request the AMF to setup the Broadcast MBS session in a list of NG-RANs as identified by the NG-RAN ID(s), as specified in clause 8.x.2.3 of 3GPP TS 23.527 [33].

+During a restoration procedure upon an AMF failure without restart, for an AMF deployed in an AMF set, the MB-SMF may set the noNgapSignallingIndication IE to "true" when the MB-SMF detects the original AMF has failed and then selects an alternative AMF to take over the MBS session but without a need to trigger any NGAP signalling towards NG-RANs, as specified in clause 8.x.2.4 of 3GPP TS 23.527 [33].

 2a.
 On success, "200 OK" shall be returned if additional information needs to be returned in the response.
 The 200 OK response may contain one or more N2 MBS Session Management containers, if such information (e.g. MBS Session Information Response Transfer IE or MBS Session Information Failure Transfer IE in 3GPP TS 38.413 [12]) needs to be transferred to the MB-SMF.
 If the AMF received the NG-RAN responses from all involved NG-RAN(s), the AMF shall include an indication of completion of the operation in all NG-RANs.